Sister Sally Ceeley

 Meat tubs should be looked to as often as once in a week.
 Fish that is enclosed in brine skimmed once in a while; the pickle tubs examined, the fassets of barrels left tight, all kinds of vegetables kept secure from frost.
 Ye must make a prudent use of all things, and make the family as comfortable as you can with what you have entrusted to you.

 I will give the youngest one that works in the kitchen a little chore which they may attend to regularly in remembrance of me.
 Sweep the cellar stairs three times in the week; it is none too often where sisters pass constantly with something in their hands.
 Their clothes will get very dirty if such things are not attended to.

 Other communications delivered through Sally Ceeley pointed to personal shortcomings requiring reformation:

 Two recollections by others speak to her ongoing devotion to a life of rectitude and close adherence to Shaker Order.
-In his autobiographical reminiscence, “Forty Years A Shaker”, that was serialized in The Granite Monthly in 1920-1921, former Canterbury Shaker brother Nicholas Briggs recalled,
+In his autobiographical reminiscence, “Forty Years A Shaker,” serialized in The Granite Monthly in 1920-1921, former Canterbury Shaker brother Nicholas Briggs recalled,

 On a more personal note he recalled that when he was a young believer at Enfield, Sally revealed a truth that took him years to fully understand: that whether a person comes into community as an innocent child, or as a converted adult, an honest and faithful Shaker life is one of continuous self-examination and spiritual labor.

-Sally Ceeley died June 4, 1898 at Canterbury, New Hampshire and is buried in Canterbury’s Church Family Shaker Cemetery.
+Sally Ceeley died June 4, 1898, in the Shaker community at Canterbury, New Hampshire, and is buried in Canterbury’s Church Family Shaker Cemetery.

 Original author: Mary Ann Haagen